hclifton21/hclifton21/README.md

 - My research interests include **Social Power & Hierarchy, Inclusion, Accessibility, & Deaf Culture**

-- I aim to apply my computational skills to combat prejudice based on aspects of identity—such as race, ethnicity, gender, sexuality, neurodivergence, and disability status—specifically in higher education settings.
+- I aim to apply my computational skills to combat prejudice based on aspects of identity—such as race, ethnicity, gender, sexuality, neurodivergence, and disability status—specifically in higher education settings

-- My current research investigates identity formation of Black undergradate students in STEM fields.
+- My current research investigates identity formation of Black undergradate students in STEM fields

 You can reach me at <hclifton@ucsd.edu>